The Bankrate promise

 Many lenders have minimum income requirements for refinancing, which means that they won’t accept borrowers with incomes below a certain threshold.
 Some companies solely focus on borrowers with high incomes, like physicians and lawyers, while others provide student loan refinancing for a wider range of salaries.

-Most companies don’t publicly list their income standards; some simply state that you’ll need to have “sufficient income” or be able to demonstrate “consistent income.”
-In most cases, you’ll likely need to pass the $20,000 threshold; Citizens Bank requires an annual income of at least $24,000, while Education Loan Finance requires at least $35,000.
+While some lenders don’t publicly list their income standards others state that you’ll need to have “sufficient income” or be able to demonstrate “consistent income” through providing pay stubs.
+In most cases, you’ll likely need to pass the $20,000 threshold — Citizens Bank requires an annual income of at least $24,000, while Education Loan Finance requires at least $35,000.

 How to refinance student loans with a low income

 Refinancing your student loans can shave a big chunk off your monthly payment and reduce the total interest paid over the life of the loan.
-And when you have a low income, finding ways to minimize loan costs can go a long way.
+And when you have a lower income, finding ways to minimize your monthly payments or overall loan costs can help stretch your money a bit further.

-Here are the best strategies to increase your chances of being approved for student loan refinancing.
+Although every lender’s requirements will vary, here are some of the best strategies to increase your chances of being approved for student loan refinancing.